Add A Comment Section to My Blog with Giscus

 comment section at the end of each post, I simply set the variable

-to the content of ./static/giscus.html
+org-static-blog-post-comments to the content of ./static/giscus.html,

 i.e.,